kevin3314/fairseq/README.md

   - `load_bert_path` -> Path for bert weight to load
 - Add option for length of positional embeddings
   - `max-source-positions`, `max-target-positions`
+- Add script for revert encoder's weight in transformer to bert

 ***